WasabiThumb/jarstrap/README.md

 the directory containing ``mingw32-make`` to PATH.
 If you are confused on how to do this, [this article](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) sums it up well enough.

+## Roadmap
+- Add automated modes to the CLI to easily embed JARStrap into other build tools
+- Maven/Gradle plugin
+- Optimize for memory